AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-script.md

    vars.deliveryId = delivery.id
 ```

-For a detailed explanation of the script, refer to [Details of the script](#details-of-the-script).
+For a detailed explanation of the script, refer to [this section](#details-of-the-script).

 ## Implementation {#implementation}